kylesomers/aws-lambda-zombie-workshop/NEW/README-NEW.md

 1. [Authentication with Cognito User Pools (Required)](1_Cognito)
 2. [Survivor Chat Typing Indicator](2_TypingIndicator)

+* In this lab you will configure a new typing indicator service in your existing zombie REST API.
+You will configure the survivor chat application to display which survivors are currently typing in the chat room.
+This lab uses Lambda, DynamoDB, and API Gateway.

 3. [SMS Text Message Integration with Twilio](3_TwilioSMS)

+* This exercise uses [Twilio](http://twilio.com) to integrate SMS text functionality with the survivor chat application.
+You will configure a free-trial Twilio phone number so that users can send text messages to the survivor chat application.
+You'll learn how to use the mapping templates in API Gateway to perform request/response transformations in an API.
+This lab uses Lambda, API Gateway, DynamoDB, and Twilio.

 4. [Message History Logging with Elasticsearch Service](4_Elasticsearch)

+* In this lab you'll setup near-realtime streaming of survivor chat messages from the Chat system into Amazon Elasticsearch Service to capture message history.
+This lab uses Lambda, DynamoDB, and Amazon Elasticsearch Service.

 5. [Send Messages from Slack](5_Slack)

+* This exercise integrates the popular messaging app, [Slack](http://slack.com), into the chat application so that survivors can send messages to survivors from Slack.
+This lab uses Lambda, API Gateway, DynamoDB, and Slack.

 6. [Zombie Motion Sensor w/ Intel Edison](6_ZombieSensor)

+* This exercise integrations motion sensor detection of zombies to the chat system using an Intel Edison board and a Grove PIR Motion Sensor, which is included in the [Intel® Edison and Grove IoT Starter Kit Powered by AWS](https://www.amazon.com/gp/product/B0168KU5FK?ref%5F=sr%5F1%5F1&qid=1488908337&sr=8-1-spons&keywords=grove%20iot%20starter%20kit%20aws&psc=1&smid=A1YP59NGBNBZUR&pldnSite=1).
+You will configure a Lambda function to consume motion detection events incoming from your sensor and send them into the survivor chat to alert survivors!
+You can alternatively use your own application code to simulate motiion events, use an [AWS IoT Button](https://aws.amazon.com/iotbutton/), or other IoT device to send messages into the survivor chat.
+This lab uses Lambda, DynamoDB, SNS, and an IoT device.